 For most of us, trying to stay warm in the winter means cozy blankets, big sweaters, and enjoying the benefits of indoor heating.
 But the use of heaters, as lovely as they are, can contribute to dry eye symptoms.
 Dry eye is one of the most common eye-health concerns and it’s important to be aware of the risks.
 If left untreated, dry eye can worsen and lead to damaged corneas and impaired vision.
-The Dry Eye Center at Silicon Valley Eye Physicians has years of experience providing specialized treatment for dry eye and offering patients much deserved relief.
+Silicon Valley Eye Physicians has years of experience providing specialized treatment for dry eye and offering patients much deserved relief.

 Heaters May Lead to Dry Eye